hey friend,

 share:

-I have four EASY steps for you to get a much better idea of what a paint color will look like on a larger scale:
+But don’t worry, I’ll walk you through four EASY steps that I use to get a much better idea of what a paint color will look like on a larger scale and this will help you choose the perfect paint colors for your home.

 Affiliate links are used for your convenience.
 Please read full disclosure policy here.